 In 1952 the first human cases were noted by detecting neutralizing antibodies to Zika virus in sera of individuals from Uganda, but also from the United Republic of Tanzania.
 Two years later the virus was also successfully isolated from a young girl in Eastern Nigeria.

-From 1969 to 1983 the geographical distribution of Zika virus expanded to equatorial Asia – including Pakistan, Malaysia, India and Indonesia.
-For example, in 1983 13% of human volunteers based in Lombok, Indonesia, had neutralizing antibodies to Zika virus.
+From 1969 to 1983 the geographical distribution of the Zika virus expanded to equatorial Asia – including Pakistan, Malaysia, India and Indonesia.
+For example, in 1983 13% of human volunteers based in Lombok, Indonesia, had neutralizing antibodies to the Zika virus.

 Until 2007 there were only 14 human cases of Zika virus disease documented, without any outbreaks.
-That changed in April and May of 2007, when Zika virus spread from Africa and Asia to cause an outbreak on Yap Island, Federated States of Micronesia.
-Approximately three quarters of island residents were infected with Zika virus, without any deaths, hospitalizations or neurologic complications.
+That changed in April and May of 2007 when Zika virus spread from Africa and Asia to cause an outbreak on Yap Island, Federated States of Micronesia.
+Approximately three-quarters of island residents were infected with Zika virus, without any deaths, hospitalizations or neurologic complications.

 2015 Zika outbreak in South America

-In May 2015, after Brazil’s National Reference Laboratory confirmed by PCR that Zika virus was circulating in the country, the World Health Organization issued an official epidemiological alert.
+In May 2015, after Brazil’s National Reference Laboratory confirmed by PCR that the Zika virus was circulating in the country, the World Health Organization issued an official epidemiological alert.
 By the end of October 2015, Brazil reported an unusual upsurge in the number of microcephaly cases among newborns since August.

 In January 2016 first diagnoses of intrauterine Zika virus transmission were reported in two pregnant women in Brazil that had fetuses diagnosed with microcephaly (including severe brain abnormalities confirmed by ultrasound).
-In addition, Zika virus was also detected in amniotic fluid.
+In addition, the Zika virus was also detected in amniotic fluid.

-Pan American Health Organization received reports of locally-transmitted cases from Puerto Rico and 19 territories in the Americas.
+Pan American Health Organization received reports of locally transmitted cases from Puerto Rico and 19 territories in the Americas.
 In February 2016 a case of sexual transmission of Zika virus was reported in the United State.
 Monitoring of the further spread of this virus to other countries in the region is ongoing.